Nathan Hale Schoolhouse (East Haddam): Dedication

-On the same day, a bronze bust of Hale was also unveiled with plans to have the bust erected at the original site of the schoolhouse.
-In his speech on the day of the dedication, Morgan G. Buckeley proclaimed, "The bronze bust of the martyr spy ... will stand on the original site of the schoolhouse for the years to come as a memorial to the gentle life which Hale so unselfishly gave to his country."
+By the time of the dedication, the schoolhouse had been restored “as nearly as possible” to its eighteenth‑century appearance, reflecting contemporary interest in colonial revival preservation.
+A bronze bust of Hale was also unveiled during the bicentennial ceremonies, with plans to install it near the schoolhouse as a permanent memorial.
+In his remarks, Bulkeley stated that “the bronze bust of the martyr spy … will stand on the original site of the schoolhouse for the years to come as a memorial to the gentle life which Hale so unselfishly gave to his country.”